 1.Definitions: (a) "controller," "processor," "data subject," and "processing" (and "process") shall have the meanings given to them in Applicable Data Protection Law; (b) "Applicable Data Protection Law" means any and all applicable privacy and data protection laws and regulations applicable to the Personal Data in question, including, where applicable, EU Data Protection Law and California Consumer Privacy Act (CCPA) (in each case, as may be amended, superseded or replaced from time to time); (c) "EU Data Protection Law" means: (i) the EU General Data Protection Regulation (Regulation 2016/679) ("GDPR"); and (ii) the EU e-Privacy Directive (Directive 2002/58/EC); and (iii) any national data protection laws made under or pursuant to clause (i) or (ii); (d) "Personal Data" means any information relating to an identified or identifiable natural person to the extent that such information is protected as personal data under Applicable Data Protection Law; (e) “Model Clauses” means the Standard Contractual Clauses for Controllers as approved by the European Commission and available at [*] (as amended, superseded or updated from time to time); and (f) “CCPA” means Title 1.81.5 California Consumer Privacy Act of 2018 (California Civil Code §§ 1798.100–1798.199).

 2.Purposes of processing.
 The parties acknowledge that in connection with the Agreement, each party may provide or make available to the other party Personal Data.
 Each party shall process such data: (i) for the purposes described the Agreement; and/or (ii) as may otherwise be permitted under Applicable Data Protection Law.
+This DPA governs all processing of personal data performed in connection with the Agreement.
+To the extent of any conflict between the Agreement and this DPA, this DPA shall prevail with respect to data protection matters, and the Agreement shall prevail in conflicts with respect to any other matters.

 3.Relationship of the parties.
 Each party will process the copy of the Personal Data in its possession or control as an independent controller with the other party.